 Another text is 1 Timothy 4:10, which says that God "is the Saviour of all men, specially of those that believe."
 God's work for mankind reaches deeper than saving those who believe in Christ.
 1 John 2:2 drives the point home.
 "And He is the propitiation for our sins: and not for ours only, but also for the sins of the whole world."
 Christ’s redeeming work includes not only the sins of those who have repented and believed in Christ, but He has done something for all the sins that have ever been committed.

 One of the clearest texts is 2 Corinthians 5:19.
 "God was in Christ, reconciling the world unto himself, not imputing their trespasses unto them."
 The work of the atonement was a work of reconciliation--a removing of barriers to fellowship and love.
-Christ's death reconciled all men to God.
-In other words, there were no hindrances on God's part to the restoration of Edenic unity and harmony.
+Because of Christ's death there were no hindrances on God's part to the restoration of Edenic unity and harmony.
 Now the only barrier would be on man's part, if he refused to accept what Christ had done for him.

 But is that the whole story?
 Right in one verse we have the complete picture.
 Not only were all men affected by Adam's sin, but all men were affected by Christ's life and death.
-The same "all men" who were doomed by Adam's sin were freed from condemnation by Christ's righteousness.
+The same "all men" who were doomed by Adam's sin were freed from automatic condemnation by Christ's righteousness.
 To put it simply, what Adam did to the human race, Christ undid for the same human race.
 But what about those who have never heard of Christ and the Biblical record of the atonement?
 Do they still receive the free gift?
-All men--the human race--were legally reconciled to God by Christ's life and death.
-Irrespective of knowledge or choice, every human being was reconciled by Christ's atonement.
+All men--the human race--were given a second chance by Christ's life and death.
+Irrespective of knowledge or choice, every human being was affected by Christ's atonement.

 There are some significant statements from the Spirit of Prophecy on this point.
 "He restored the whole race of men to favor with God."
 (1SM 343) "The fallen race uplifted from the pit of ruin into which sin had plunged them, and brought again into connection with the infinite God."
 (ST 745) "Though earth was struck off from the continent of heaven and alienated from its communion, Jesus has connected it again with the sphere of glory."
 (ST Nov.
 24, 1887) "Christ has thrown His divine arm around the human race."
 (RH June 11, 1889)